 Ceramic bongs have been around for thousands of years.
 They started out as basic vessels that held water with a bowl inserted into them.
 There has been a Renaissance of ceramic bong makers in the 2000s.
 Smaller companies have brought back the art of ceramic water pipe manufacturing making high-end bongs that are just as useful as a collectors art piece.

 When talking contemporary bongs silicone is at the forefront of the industry.
 Silicone bongs have only been around for a few years, but they have begun to dominate the market.
 The obvious benefit of silicone bongs is they won't break if you drop them.
 They can be bent, and kinked with little to no harm.
 There are options of glass down stems or silicone down stems.
 Most modern silicone water pipes come with glass bowls, and cleaning them can be as easy as putting them into the dishwasher.

 Why Buy A Bong From Mile High Glass Pipes

 When choosing your next bong or water pipe buying from Mile High is a no brainer.
-We have a diverse selection of styles, colors, and models, that is ever changing.
-All of our US based orders ship out for free.
-Your local smokes hop can't touch our prices.
+We have a diverse selection of styles, colors, and models, that are ever-changing.
+All of our US-based orders ship out for free.
+Your local smoke shop can't touch our prices.
 You can literally shop form home while sitting on your couch enjoying your favorite flower.
 We offer 100% customer satisfaction.
 If you are not happy with your purchase you can return the item for a full refund.
-We insure that every order will make it to you intact, and if ANYTHING breaks in shipping we will replace it with no questions asked.
-All of our packaging is nondescript, and no one will ever know what you ordered.
+We ensure that every order will make it to you intact, and if ANYTHING breaks in shipping we will replace it with no questions asked.
+All of our packagings are nondescript, and no one will ever know what you ordered.